 Using Basic Auth. and Decorators in Python's Flask

 I have recently set aside some time to delve into the world of Python and all its Zen.
-Being a web-developer at heart I of-course had to look at the current options available to me.
-In this post I will be guiding you through creating a single-script web application using Flask and Basic access authentication.
-For simplicity I will assume that you have a working installation of either Python 2.7/3.3 and virtualenv.
+Being a web developer at heart, I, of course, had to look at the current options available to me.
+In this post, I will guide you through creating a single-script web application using Flask and basic access authentication.
+For simplicity, I assume that you have a working installation of either Python 2.7/3.3 and virtualenv.

 Project Setup